ish-cd/ish-cd-hubot/README.md

 ## Configuration

 - `HUBOT_DRUSH_IO_TOKEN_FERNET_SECRETS` - The key used for encrypting your
-  tokens in the hubot's brain.
+  tokens in the Hubot's brain.
 A comma delimited set of different key tokens.
   To create one run `dd if=/dev/urandom bs=32 count=1 2>/dev/null | openssl base64`
   on a UNIX system.
 - `HUBOT_DRUSH_IO_DEFAULT_PROJECT` - Optional.
 A drush.io project-ish (project